 Threat Stack provides a secure integration with your Amazon Web Services (AWS) account to monitor changes to your infrastructure through CloudTrail.
-For more information about setting up a CloudTail integration, please review the AWS Integrations Overview article.
+For more information about setting up a CloudTail integration, see AWS Integrations Overview.

 This article covers the following: